5Volt-Junkie/RPi-Tron-Radio/docu/Installation.md

 ## Prepare SD-Card
 Download the newest Raspbian Image with preinstalled FBTFT (8Bit Version) https://github.com/watterott/RPi-Display

+You can also install the frame buffer on existing raspbian https://github.com/watterott/RPi-Display/blob/master/docu/FBTFT-Install.md

 Copy the Image to SD-Card with dd or Win32DiskImager.
 Turn on your Raspberry and connect it to the internet